YashwanthReddy27/Case_Study_Bellabeat/README.md

 **ROCCC** stands for:
 **R**eliable, **O**riginal, **C**omprehensive, **C**urrent, and **C**ited.

-- ❌ **Reliable**: The data comes from only 30 users who self-reported via Amazon Mechanical Turk.
+-  **Reliable**: The data comes from only 30 users who self-reported via Amazon Mechanical Turk.
-- ❌ **Original**: The data was distributed by third-party vendors.
+-  **Original**: The data was distributed by third-party vendors.
-- ⚠️ **Comprehensive**: While minute-level data is available for some metrics, the timeframe and population size limit its completeness.
+-  **Comprehensive**: While minute-level data is available for some metrics, the timeframe and population size limit its completeness.
-- ❌ **Current**: The dataset is nearly a decade old (2016).
+-  **Current**: The dataset is nearly a decade old (2016).
-- ❌ **Cited**: The original source (Amazon MTurk) is not verifiable or peer-reviewed.
+-  **Cited**: The original source (Amazon MTurk) is not verifiable or peer-reviewed.

 ➡ Overall, the dataset **does not fully meet the ROCCC criteria**.

 # 3. Process
-I used R to conduct my analysis as it is easy to use and keeping in mind the amount of data we have.
+I used R to conduct my analysis, as it is easy to use, considering the amount of data we have.

 ### Install and Load required Packages
 ```r